szyjankowski/tutorApp/README.md

----* Project abandoned because of current job and freelance work  *---
+---__Project abandoned because of a current job and freelance work__  ---

 ---------------------------------------